loganhasson/loganhasson.github.io/source/_posts/2014-02-13-link-bait-mapping-the-spread-of-the-epic-twitter-link-chain.markdown

 2. Characteristic Path Length: 18.252
 3. Average Number of Neighbors: 2.023

+Note about the image at the top: The larger and more skewed towards red a particular tweet is, the more link backs it has.

 Code available here: [Fork and Pull Request Away!](https://github.com/loganhasson/twitter-link-chain)

 Oh, and for the record, it all started [here](https://twitter.com/BenHowe/statuses/433249756006346752) with a link to a 404 page.